bdeckard92/dupUT/02-Lesson-Plans/19-PWA/README-dev.md

 ## Overview

 This week, students will focus on measuring and optimizing the performance of web applications.
 They will use Chrome DevTools and Google Lighthouse to measure web application performance and perform several optimizations that involve compressing assets—from minifying JavaScript and CSS files to compressing images.
 They will also use a technique called lazy loading to defer loading certain assets until they're needed by the application.
-They will also learn about Webpack, a module bundler for JavaScript.
+Finally, they will learn about Webpack, a module bundler for JavaScript.

 In this week's virtual classes, you'll go over PWAs, primarily focusing on Webpack and service workers.